zeno-ml/zeno/DEVELOPMENT.md

 ## Making a release

 - Run `poetry version patch` to update version number in `pyproject.toml`

+Then either run `make publish` or the following steps:

 - Run `git commit -am "chore: bump version to $(poetry version -s)"` to commit the version bump and add a tag with `git tag "v$(poetry version -s)"`.
 - Run `make build` to build the frontend and backend w/ Poetry.
 - Test the library by installing it locally with `pip install dist/zenoml-$(poetry version -s).tar.gz`.